wp-plugins/front-end-pm/readme.txt

 * Threaded messages
 * BBCode in messages
 * Ability to embed things into messages like YouTube, Photobucket, Flickr, Wordpress TV, more.
+* Admins can create a page for "Front End PM" by one click (see Installation for more details).
 * Admins can send a public announcement for all users to see
 * Admins can set the max amount of messages a user can keep in his/her box.
 This is helpful for keeping Database sizes down.
 * Admins can set how many messages to show per page in the message box.